 '''

 function(<number> n, <number> i)

 return <number> register

 end

+with

 '''

-- n the insert class - i the order of the insert
+n the insert classi the order of the insert VALUE EXPLANATION

+i the order of the insert n the insert class

+i the order of the insert

 The return value is a number indicating the skip register to use for the prepended spacing.
 This permits for instance a different top space (when i equals one) and intermediate space (when i is larger than one).
 Of course you can mess with the insert box but you need to make sure that LUATEX is happy afterwards.